Progression Guide for Crystal of Atlan

 More detailed raid mechanics, strategies, and team compositions will

-be covered in a future guide.
+be covered in guide below!.

 The optimal minimum is having at least 2 alts to farm Golden Fleece.
 Having more characters is better, as it allows for increased gold funneling and better overall progression.